My Journey into Research Ops: Integrating UX Research and Leading Change

-Banking and Credit Card Company (Fortune 100)
+Banking & Credit Card Company (Fortune 100)

-Role: sole UX Researcher on 3 products within Digital Acquisition
+Role: sole UX Researcher supporting 3 products

 Research Ops manages many relationships, priorities, timelines, and processes.
 It is a challenge.
 Teamwork, templates and clear methods help keep the most urgent questions and long term goals progressing toward more understanding.

 Here are 5 steps and one example of how I approached the challenge of integrating UX research into more and less agile product teams on digital acquisition.

 I reached out to other UX Researchers within the company to understand best practices, vetted vendors, tools, and share strategies and applicable research assets.

 There was little community within the UX Researchers dispersed within Amex and a meager central hub for sharing assets.
 We set up a monthly gathering, a slack channel, and started working toward a central location for sharable assets.
 It was a start to unify knowledge across UXR community.

 Step 2: Discovering Stakeholder’s Questions, Goals, and Assumptions.